grasmash/project-browser/README.md

 ## Issues to address:

 ### Project Browser
-1. Add a "curated" or "suggested" modules section on top of the full module list.
-1. Add a bunch of filters to the project browser as an advanced search option.
+1. Add testing!
 1. Add a lightbox to view multiple project images as full screen carousel
 1. Fire event in DrupalOrgProxy allowing query to be modified before request to D.O.
 1. Fire event in DrupalOrgProxy allowing projects to be modified sending response.
-1. Make single column grid for mobile breakpoint.
 1. Move project to project_browser module namespace on Drupal.org.
-1. Stop committing sveltejs/public/build, only commit on tagged releases.
-1. Add testing!
-1. Correct how to determine core compatibility.
-E.g., 1.0.2 will not show as D9 compatible. @see isCompatible().
-Probably need to fetch actual release nodes.
+1. Add a bunch of filters to the project browser as an advanced search option.

+1. Add a "curated" or "suggested" modules section on top of the full module list.
 ### Blocked by Drupal.org API:
 1. Filter by core compatibility
 1. Sort by stars